Clavish: 2018–2021: Career beginnings and 2022

-2022–present: Rap Game Awful
+2022–present: Rap Game Awful and Chapter 16

 Clavish released the single "Sold Out Dates" in March which marked his first UK debut at number 93.
 This was later followed by the song "Greece" which peaked at number 70.
-Off of the momentum from the two previous singles, Clavish released "Public Figure" which peaked at number 66, marking his highest charting song at the time.
+Building on the momentum from the two previous singles, Clavish released "Public Figure" which peaked at number 66, marking his highest charting song at the time.
 The song also received a co-sign from Drake's OVO Sound Radio.
 This was later followed by the D-Block Europe-assisted "Rocket Science" in November which earned Clavish his first top-ten single, peaking at number 9 on the UK Singles Chart.
 The single was accompanied by the announcement of Clavish's debut mixtape, Rap Game Awful.
 The mixtape was supported by the singles "Traumatised" and "No Difference" and released on 13 January 2023, debuting at number 4 on the UK Albums Chart.

+On 29 June 2023, Clavish appeared as a feature on D-Block Europe's highly anticipated "Pakistan", the second cut on their sixth commercial mixtape, DBE World.
+The track debuted at number 10 on the UK Official Charts marking his second appearance in the top ten following his previous D-Block Europe-assisted "Rocket Science".

+While teasing his upcoming mixtape, Chapter 16 for months, on 7 September 2023, Clavish released the project's lead single, "Tip Toes" with Aitch.
+Clavish later appeared alongside K-Trap and Headie One for their top forty charting single, "Triple Threat" which appeared on the duo's mixtape, Strength to Strength.
+The mixtape's second single, "Top 2" was released on 19 October.
+This was followed by its third single, "IDK" on 15 February 2024, and the Fredo-accompanied "Uh Uh" on 7 March, alongside the mixtape's official announcement.
+The mixtape's fifth single, "10th Floor" with Potter Payper was released on 18 April.
+Just weeks later, the sixth single with D-Block Europe, "Most Definitely" was released on 9 May.
+A day prior to the mixtape's release, on 16 May, Clavish released the final two singles, "Last Night in Paris" and "Vartry Road".

+In 2025, Clavish departed from Polydor Records with the release of his second extended play, To Be Continued....